Carrollton Weather Forecast For The Week Ahead - NewsBreak

 Carrollton Weather Forecast For The Week Ahead

-CARROLLTON, KY(Updated at 8am ET)Here's your weather forecast for the next four days.
+CARROLLTON, MO(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunny during the day; while mostly clear overnight